 Ruins of Mayapan and the Great Ball Court

 The Ruins of Mayapán are one of the most important Mayan archaeological sites in Belize.
-Located in the Mayan city of the same name, the Ruins of Mayapán are approximately 22 kilometres from the centre of the city of San Ignacio.
-Today, the site is a large, wide open field with scattered pieces of carved stones and Mayan artefacts that have been dug up over time.
+Located in the Mayan city of the same name, the Ruins of Mayapán are approximately 22 kilometers from the center of the city of San Ignacio.
+Today, the site is a large, wide-open field with scattered pieces of carved stones and Mayan artifacts that have been dug up over time.
 Visitors can explore the Great Ball Court, which is a unique architectural feature of Mayan culture.
-The Ruins of Mayapán are open daily from 8am–5pm, and admission is free.
-It is important to remember to leave the artefacts and stones where they are and not to disturb the ground around the site.
+The Ruins of Mayapán are open daily from 8 am–5 pm, and admission is free.
+It is important to remember to leave the artifacts and stones where they are and not to disturb the ground around the site.
 Visitors should also dress appropriately when visiting the Ruins of Mayapán, as they are in a rural area.

 Spanish Creek and the Blue Channel Excursion